cloudius-systems/capstan/Documentation/Repository.md

 # Capstan Repository
-Capstan tool downloads base unikernel and precompiled packages from publically available remote repository.
+Capstan tool downloads base unikernel and precompiled packages from OSv Github releases repository (the default) or publicly available remote repository in AWS S3.
-By default, following S3 repository is used:
+If S3 mode selected (--s3), following S3 repository is used:

 ```
 https://mikelangelo-capstan.s3.amazonaws.com